raindropio/help/docs/using/search/index.md

 3. Highlight as many items as you like, then click Delete in the menu bar at the top.

 ### How duplicates finder works internally?
-Bookmark considered as duplicate only if it URL is exactly the same to previously saved bookmark.
+A bookmark is considered a duplicate only if its URL is exactly the same as a previously saved bookmark.

 All garbage from URL like different protocol, WWW, trailing slashes, useless query parameters (like referral id or advert source) and hash strings are ignored.